 You might.
 Depending on the type of gazebo you build, the building department might consider it a permanent structure.
 If this is the case, you may need to obtain approval for your gazebo design from your HOA, city, or county before you build it.
 This is to ensure you have a safe and stable structure.

-Both metal and wood can be a long-lasting and durable material.
+Both metal and wood can be long-lasting and durable materials.
 Both can also corrode and decay quickly if you choose the wrong type.
-A wrought iron gazebo will be heavy, but sturdy and durable.
+A wrought iron gazebo will be heavy but sturdy and durable.
 At the same time, an aluminum one might get picked up in the wind.
 When building a wooden gazebo, it should be either hardwood or treated wood.